Barney Frank: Fannie Mae and Freddie Mac

-In 2009 Frank responded to what he called "wholly inaccurate efforts by Republicans to blame Democrats, and [me] in particular" for the subprime mortgage crisis, which is linked to the 2008 financial crisis.
+In 2009, Frank responded to what he called "wholly inaccurate efforts by Republicans to blame Democrats, and [me] in particular" for the subprime mortgage crisis, which is linked to the 2008 financial crisis.
 He outlined his efforts to reform these institutions and add regulations, but met resistance from Republicans, with the main exception being a bill with Republican Mike Oxley that died because of opposition from President Bush.

 The 2005 bill included Frank objectives, which were to impose tighter regulation of Fannie and Freddie and new funds for rental housing.
 Frank and Mike Oxley achieved broad bipartisan support for the bill in the Financial Services Committee, and it passed the House.
 But the Senate never voted on the measure, in part because President Bush was likely to veto it.
 "If it had passed, that would have been one of the ways we could have reined in the bowling ball going downhill called housing," Oxley told Frank.

 In an op-ed piece in The Wall Street Journal, Lawrence B. Lindsey, a former economic adviser to President George W. Bush, wrote that Frank "is the only politician I know who has argued that we needed tighter rules that intentionally produce fewer homeowners and more renters."
 Once control shifted to the Democrats, Frank was able to help guide both the Federal Housing Reform Act (H.R.
 1427) and the Mortgage Reform and Anti-Predatory Lending Act (H.R.
 3915) to passage in 2007.
 Frank also said that the Republican-led Gramm–Leach–Bliley Act of 1999, which repealed part of the Glass–Steagall Act of 1933 and removed the wall between commercial and investment banks, contributed to the financial meltdown.
-Frank stated further that "during twelve years of Republican rule no reform was adopted regarding Fannie Mae and Freddie Mac.
-In 2007, a few months after I became the chairman, the House passed a strong reform bill; we sought to get the [Bush] administration's approval to include it in the economic stimulus legislation in January 2008; and finally got it passed and onto President Bush's desk in July 2008.
-Moreover, "we were able to adopt it in nineteen months, and we could have done it much quicker if the [Bush] administration had cooperated."

 Subprime mortgage crisis

 As former chairman of the House Financial Services Committee, beginning in 2007, Frank was "at the center of power".
-Frank has been a critic of aspects of the Federal Reserve system, partnering with some Republicans in opposition to some policies.
-Frank says that he and Republican Congressman Ron Paul "first bonded because we were both conspicuous nonworshipers at the Temple of the Fed and of the High Priest Alan Greenspan."
+Frank was a critic of aspects of the Federal Reserve system, partnering with some Republicans in opposition to some policies.
+Frank said that he and Republican Congressman Ron Paul "first bonded because we were both conspicuous nonworshipers at the Temple of the Fed and of the High Priest Alan Greenspan."